-This page is full of ideas for how to continue learning at home, whether school is open for you to attend or you are working remotely.
-These links will supplement the schoolwork you re already doing.
+This page is full of ideas for how to continue learning at home.
+These links will supplement the schoolwork you are already doing.
 For age specific links check the Class Home Learning posts on the appropriate Year Group page.

 Reading